 Timo joined Watsi on April 30th, 2018.
 10 other people also joined Watsi on that day!
-Timo's most recent donation supported Sopanh, a baby from Cambodia, to fund eye surgery.
+Timo's most recent donation supported Yanara, a girl from Haiti, to fund heart surgery.

 Sopanh is a one-year-old boy from Cambodia.
 He has one older brother.
 He likes to play with his toy cars.
 Sopanh has strabismus in both eyes.
 Strabismus is a misalignment of the eye caused by injury or dysfunction in the associated nerves and muscles.
 It is difficult for him to see clearly.
 Sopanh traveled to our medical partner's care center to receive treatment.
 On November 1, surgeons at our medical partner, Children's Surgical Centre (CSC), will perform a corrective procedure to align his eyes.
 Now, Sopanh's family needs help to raise $292 to fund this procedure.
 His mother says, "I worry that my son's vision is failing and that he feels shy about it."

 Ounty is a five-year-old boy from Cambodia.
 He is an only child.
 He enjoys drinking milk, playing with toy cars, and watching cartoons.
 Ounty was born with a cataract in his left eye, causing him partially blind vision, a cloudy lens, and redness.
 He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
 When Ounty learned about our medical partner, Children's Surgical Centre, he traveled for four and a half hours seeking treatment.
 On October 31, doctors will perform a lensectomy surgery and an intraocular lens implant in his left eye.
 After recovery, he will be able to see clearly.
 Now, his family needs help to fund this $211 procedure.
 His mother says, "I hope my son's vision improves and he can start school soon."